kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. 100 mL
 	E. 200 mL

-#### Answer: ?
+#### Answer: C.  60 mL (*Guess*) - ?
+- CO = SV x HR
+- 5 mL/100mL consumed, 300/5 = 60

 ### Q2.73
-A patient with a ruptured spleen and fractured pelvis as a result of a RTA arrives in the ED in a state of chock.
-Which of the following organs with the largest specific blood flow per gram of tissue under resting conditions is most vulnerable in this patient?
+A patient with a ruptured spleen and fractured pelvis as a result of a RTA arrives in the ED in a state of shock.
+Which of the following organs with the _largest specific blood flow per gram of tissue_ under resting conditions is most vulnerable in this patient?

 	A. Kidney
 	B. Heart